Pupler/Crypto-Exchange-Website/README.md

 php artisan test
 ```

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 📝 Notes

-#### This project is a portfolio project and may not include full production-level features.
+This project is a portfolio project and may not include full production-level features.
-#### It is designed to demonstrate practical knowledge of Laravel, database handling, and frontend integration.
+It is designed to demonstrate practical knowledge of Laravel, database handling, and frontend integration.